 When I first tried the dress on, I thought I looked foolish in it because of my small bosom, but Mommy surprised me by buying me an uplift bra.
 Even I was shocked by the effect.
 It took my breath away to see my breasts swell up to create a cleavage.
 My face reddened along with my chest and neck.
 Could I wear this?
 Would I dare?

-I’m confused here because it’s a strapless dress and I’m quite sure that strapless push-up bras didn’t exist until recently, but please, anyone who knows anything about early 90’s fashion, please let me know.
-I’d assume that a strapless dress would have the bust built-in, no?
+I’m confused here because it’s a strapless dress and I’m quite sure that strapless push-up bras didn’t exist until recently.
+I’d assume that a strapless dress would have the bra built-in, no?